NetApp/terraform-provider-netapp-ontap/docs/guides/getting-starting.md

 description: |-
 ---

-# Getting started with the NetApp Ontap Provider
+# Getting Started With The NetApp ONTAP Provider

-Before started you will need:
+Before getting started, you will need:
 * ONTAP 9.6 or later
 * Terraform 1.4 or later

 ## Install Terraform
 Please follow the instructions on the [Terraform website](https://learn.hashicorp.com/tutorials/terraform/install-cli) to install Terraform.

-## Install the NetApp ONTAP Provider
+## Install The NetApp ONTAP Provider
 Now that you have installed Terraform, you can install the NetApp ONTAP Provider.
 First make a new directory for your Terraform configuration and change into that directory.